-Impairment tests performed on intangible and tangible assets are also based on assumptions.
+Impairment tests performed on intangible and tangible assets, as well as Right-of-Use related to leased assets are also based on assumptions.
 Future adverse changes in market conditions or poor operating results from underlying assets could result in an inability to recover their current carrying value.